microsoft/Windows-Machine-Learning/Samples/WinMLSamplesGallery/README.md

 - Build and deploy the **WinMLSamplesGallery (Package)** project.

 ## Samples
-- [Image Classifiation](./WinMLSamplesGallery/Samples/ImageClassifier): Pick an image and classify the scene into 1000 categories such as keyboard, mouse, pencil, and many animals.
-This sample demonstrates image classification using a large number of models taken from the [ONNX Model Zoo](https://github.com/onnx/models).
+- [Image Classifiation](./WinMLSamplesGallery/Samples/ImageClassifier): This sample demonstrates image classification using a large number of models taken from the [ONNX Model Zoo](https://github.com/onnx/models).

-- [Image Effects](./WinMLSamplesGallery/Samples/ImageEffects): Pick an image and apply a variety of effects powered by Windows AI MachineLearning like Blur, Sharpen, Contrast, and many more.
-These effects can be used to perform model input image preprocessing, or postprocessing for visualizing outputs.

-- [Batched Inputs](./WinMLSamplesGallery/Samples/Batching): WinML enables batched inputs that allow callers to perform inference over multiple inputs at once in order to increase performance.
-Use this sample to compare inference runtime performace with and without batching.
+- [Image Effects](./WinMLSamplesGallery/Samples/ImageEffects): See how to apply preprocessing and postprocessing effects using platform and hardware agnostic ONNX Models and [chaining in Windows ML](https://docs.microsoft.com/en-us/windows/ai/windows-ml/chaining).

+- [Batched Inputs](./WinMLSamplesGallery/Samples/Batching): See how to speed up inference with batched inputs.

-- [OpenCV Interop](./WinMLSamplesGallery/Samples/OpenCVInterop): This sample demonstrates how to interop between [Windows ML](https://docs.microsoft.com/en-us/windows/ai/windows-ml/) and [OpenCV](https://github.com/opencv/opencv).
-The demo will run [SqueezeNet](https://github.com/onnx/models/tree/master/vision/classification/squeezenet) image classification in WindowsML and consume images loaded and preprocessed using OpenCV.
+- [OpenCV](./WinMLSamplesGallery/Samples/OpenCVInterop): See how to interop between [Windows ML](https://docs.microsoft.com/en-us/windows/ai/windows-ml/) and [OpenCV](https://github.com/opencv/opencv).

+- [ImageSharp](./WinMLSamplesGallery/Samples/ImageSharpInterop): See how to interop between [Windows ML](https://docs.microsoft.com/en-us/windows/ai/windows-ml/) and [ImageSharp](https://docs.sixlabors.com/articles/imagesharp/index.html).
 ## Feedback
 Please file an issue [here](https://github.com/microsoft/Windows-Machine-Learning/issues/new) if you encounter any issues with the WinML Samples Gallery or wish to request a new sample.